ep85/react-weather-app/README.md

 <p>Enter your zipcode and the most recent weather for the current time will be grabbed from the weather.gov api which weather.org uses as well<p>
 <h2>How it works</h2>
 <p>Enter your zipcode</p>
-<p>React Native makes a request to the backend server passing the zipcode to it<p>
+<p>React Native makes a request to the backend server passing the zipcode to it</p>
 <p>Using the npm zipcodes, it grabs the latitude and Longitude and passes it to the weather.gov api</p>

 <h1>Setup</h1>